-During its journey, by train or by road, you can admire vast bluish extensions, planted with the blue tequilana weber agave, raw material with which tequila is made.
+During its journey, by train or by road, you can admire vast bluish extensions, planted with the blue tequilana weber agave, the raw material with which tequila is made.

-In addition to the Agavero Landscape, the traveler can visit distilleries, factories and taverns, abandoned or active, especially in the municipalities of Amatitán and Tequila, which dispute the honor of having been the cradle of tequila.
+In addition to the Agavero Landscape, the traveler can visit distilleries, factories, and taverns, abandoned or active, especially in the municipalities of Amatitán and Tequila, which dispute the honor of having been the cradle of tequila.

 Tequila Trains & Tequila Bus

 The fastest and easiest way to see the region is to hop aboard the Tequila Express, a train that transports passengers through the desert landscape of the agave countryside.
 There are 2 different tequila trains run from Guadalajara:

 - José Cuervo Express has as its final point the population of Tequila.